Rachit20031/ProductConfig/README.md

 ## Technologies Used
 - **C#**: The primary programming language used to implement the system.
 - **.NET Core**: The framework that provides the runtime and libraries for building and running the application.
-- **Visual Studio 2022**: The integrated development environment (IDE) used for development.
-- **Design Patterns**: Specifically, the Composite Design Pattern is employed in this system.
+- **MSTest**: Used for testing the validation logic and ensuring the correctness of the implementation.

 ## How to Run the Project
 1. **Clone the Repository**: Clone the project repository from the version control system.